 Students who wish to take courses through an extended learning opportunity and/or online programs may do so in consultation with their school counselor and upon approval from administration.
+Students must complete the VLACS and Independent College Credit Request Form and have it approved before enrolling in a course.
 If applicable, students or their parents/guardians are responsible for all related expenses including tuition and textbooks.
 Alternative credit may be accepted toward requirements leading to a Pelham High diploma if approved by administration.

-An Alternative Credit Application is available in the College and Career Counseling Department and must be completed and approved in advance of taking the course.
-Upon successful completion of the course, credit will be awarded and noted on the transcript, but grades will not be included in a student's GPA calculation.
+Upon successful completion of the course and the submission of an official transcript, credit will be awarded and noted on the PHS transcript.
+Only VLACS grades will be included in a student's GPA calculation.